Federal-provincial child care agreement

 This service is available in more than 100 languages.

-Child care is an essential part of Alberta’s economic recovery.
+Child care is an essential part of Alberta’s economy.
 When parents and caregivers go to work or school, they need to know their children are safe and have the resources they need to grow and thrive.

 Choosing quality child care for your family is a very important decision.
-You want to find a safe, healthy environment that supports the social, physical, intellectual, creative and emotional development of your children.
+You want a safe, healthy environment that supports the social, physical, intellectual, creative and emotional development of your children.

 Types of child care

 In Alberta, there are 2 types of child care under the act and regulation: licensed and unlicensed.
 This makes it easy for parents to know which options are regulated by the government and which are not.

 The Alberta government works collaboratively with licensed facility-based programs by monitoring and inspecting their centres to ensure they are meeting health, safety and program quality standards for children in their care under the Early Learning and Child Care Act.